Skip to content

 uname -m

-x86_64 means 64bit, i386 or i686 only 32bit.
+x86_64 stands for 64bit, i386 or i686 only for 32bit.

-Installation of the Packages#
+Installation of the packages#

-• the Apache web server 2.4
+• the Apache web server 2.4,

-• the script language PHP 7.4
+• the script language PHP 7.4,

-• the database management system MariaDB 10.5 and
+• the database management system MariaDB 10.5

 • the caching server memcached